Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: Numerical examples

 \section{Numerical examples}

 To validate the above theoretical analysis, we conduct CCD and CCD$(n)$ calculations on a 3D periodic system of hydrogen dimers.
 One hydrogen dimer is positioned at the center of each cubic unit cell with an edge length of $6$ Bohr in the $x$-direction, and a separation distance of $1.8$ Bohr.
-For each uniform mesh $\mathcal{K}$, we perform a Hartree-Fock calculation on $\mathcal{K}$ to obtain the orbitals and orbital energies.
-We then perform CCD and CCD$(n)$ calculations under four distinct settings, each with a different combination of the Madelung constant correction to the orbital energies and the ERI-contractions in the amplitude equation.
-Specifically, we compute CCD and CCD$(n)$ with both corrections, with only the correction to the orbital energies, with only the correction to the ERI-contractions, and with neither correction.
-All the calculations are carried out using the PySCF package~\cite{SunBerkelbachBluntEtAl2018} with the minimum basis set \textsf{gth-szv}.
+For each uniform mesh $\mathcal{K}$, we perform an HF calculation on $\mathcal{K}$ to obtain the orbitals and orbital energies.
+We then perform CCD and CCD$(n)$ calculations under four distinct settings, each with a different combination of the Madelung constant correction to the orbital energies and the ERI contractions in the amplitude equation.
+Specifically, we compute CCD and CCD$(n)$ with both corrections, the correction to the orbital energies alone,the correction to the ERI contractions alone, and without any corrections.
+All the calculations are carried out using the PySCF package~\cite{SunBerkelbachBluntEtAl2018} with a minimal basis set \textsf{gth-szv}.

 \Cref{fig:ccd_h2} illustrates the numerical results of the CCD(1), CCD(2), CCD(3), and converged CCD calculations.
-For CCD(1), which is identical to MP2, we have $T_{0,\xi} = \bm{0}$, and the Madelung constant correction to the ERI-contractions has no effect.
+For CCD(1), which is identical to MP2, we have $T_{0} = \bm{0}$ and the Madelung constant correction to the ERI contractions has no effect.
 As a result, the curves for the calculations with and without this correction are identical.
 For CCD(2) and higher, the four correction settings produce distinct curves.
 Only the CCD($n$) calculation with both corrections exhibits convergence rate of $\Or(N_\vk^{-1})$, while the other three calculations have convergence rates of $\Or(N_\vk^{-\frac13})$.
-This highlights the importance of taking into account the Madelung constant correction to both the orbital energies and ERI-contractions in higher-level CCD($n$) calculations.
+This highlights the importance of taking into account the Madelung constant correction to both the orbital energies and ERI contractions in higher-level CCD($n$) calculations.
 As CCD$(n)$ converges to CCD, the difference between the calculation with both corrections and the one without any corrections gradually diminishes to zero, and the finite-size error satisfies the inverse volume scaling.